Learning Representation for Clustering via Prototype Scattering and Positive Sampling: Method

 where $\mat{I}$ represents the identity matrix and $\sigma$ is a positive hyperparameter controlling how many samples around one view can be treated as positive pairs with another view.
-However, the sampled examples from Eq.~(\ref{eq:aug_distribution}) cannot allow the error to be backpropagated through the network to update the network parameters.
-We employ the reparametrization trick~\citep{kingma2013auto} to achieve the backpropagation.
-As a result, the positive sampling strategy can be implemented as follows:
+However, the sampled examples from Eq.~\eqref{eq:aug_distribution} cannot allow the error to be backpropagated through the network to update the network parameters.
+By leveraging the reparametrization trick~\cite{kingma2013auto}, the positive sampling can be implemented as follows:

-Therefore, we can augment the instance alignment in Eq.~(\ref{eq:non_contr_loss}) by taking into account the neighboring samples to encourage the within-cluster compactness.
-With only sampling one example from the Gaussian distribution, the augmented instance alignment term can be formally defined as:
+We then extend the instance alignment in Eq.~(\ref{eq:non_contr_loss}) by taking into account the neighboring samples.
+With only sampling one example from the Gaussian distribution, the positive sampling alignment (PSA) can be formally defined as: